White Sox vs. Astros Player Props Betting Odds

 Robert Stats

-- Luis Robert has 36 hits with 10 doubles, eight home runs, nine walks and 23 RBI.
+- Luis Robert has 10 doubles, nine home runs, nine walks and 24 RBI (38 total hits).
 He's also stolen one base.

 Robert Recent Games